mandroid6/mandroid6.github.io/_posts/2017-09-29-Convolutional-Neural-Networks-II.md

 Here, ``` nc``` is the number of channels in the input image and ```nf``` are the number of filters used.

-## VI.
-One layer of convolution network
+## One layer of convolution network

 If we consider one layer of a convolution network without the pooling layer and flattening, then it will appear close to this: